junxit/us-congress-bills-119/bill.md

       - **(ii)** *Rejection* If, after a State payment stablecoin regulator makes changes described under clause (i) during the period described in clause (i), the Secretary of the Treasury determines that the certification should be rejected, the Secretary of the Treasury shall, not later than 30 days after such determination, provide the State payment stablecoin regulator with a written explanation for the determination, describing the reasoned basis for the determination with sufficient detail such that the State can bring its regime into compliance based on the explanation.
     - **(C)** *Appeal of rejection*
       - **(i)** *In general* A State payment stablecoin regulator that has had a certification rejected under this paragraph may, after the cure period described under subparagraph (B)(i), appeal such rejection to the United States Court of Appeals for the District of Columbia Circuit, which shall, upon a determination that the regulatory regime of the State for issuing payment stablecoins meets or exceeds the standards and requirements described in subsection (a), reverse such rejection.
-      - **(ii)** *Review by the Supreme Court* The judgment and decree of the Court of Appeals shall be final, except that the same shall be subject to review by the Supreme Court upon certiorari, as provided in section 1254 of title 28.
+      - **(ii)** *Review by the Supreme Court* The judgment and decree of the Court of Appeals shall be final, except that the same shall be subject to review by the Supreme Court upon certiorari, as provided in section 1254 of title 28, United States Code.
     - **(D)** *Right to resubmit* A State payment stablecoin regulator that has had a certification rejected under this paragraph may resubmit a new certification under paragraph (2).
   - **(7)** *Appropriate exemptive relief* The Secretary of the Treasury shall issue such rules and orders as are necessary to provide appropriate exemptive relief and safe harbors for State qualified payment stablecoin issuers to continue operations during such periods in which any rules promulgated pursuant to subsection (a) materially affect a previously certified State regulatory regime’s ability to meet or exceed the standards and requirements described in subsection (a).
 - **(c)** *Not insured by the Federal Government; misrepresentation of insured status*
   - **(1)** *In general* Payment stablecoins are not backed by the full faith and credit of the United States, guaranteed by the United States Government, subject to deposit insurance by the Corporation, or subject to share insurance by the National Credit Union Administration.
   - **(2)** *Misrepresentation of insured status* It shall be unlawful to represent that a payment stablecoin is backed by the full faith and credit of the United States, guaranteed by the United States Government, or subject to Federal deposit insurance or Federal share insurance.
-  - **(3)** *Disclosure* Permitted payment stablecoin issuers shall clearly and prominently disclose on their website that payment stablecoins issued by such permitted payment stablecoin issuer are not guaranteed by the United States Government, covered by deposit insurance by the Federal Deposit Insurance Corporation, or by share insurance of the National Credit Union Administration.
+  - **(3)** *Disclosure* Permitted payment stablecoin issuers shall clearly and prominently disclose on their website that payment stablecoins issued by such permitted payment stablecoin issuer are not guaranteed by the United States Government, covered by deposit insurance by the Federal Deposit Insurance Corporation, or covered by share insurance of the National Credit Union Administration.
   - **(4)** *Penalties* Any person who violates this subsection may be prosecuted to the fullest extent of the law, including, as applicable, under—
-    - **(A)** section 18(a)(4) of the Federal Deposit Insurance Act (relating to the prohibition on false advertising in connection with deposit insurance, the misuse of FDIC names, and misrepresentations of insured status);
+    - **(A)** section 18(a)(4) of the Federal Deposit Insurance Act (12 U.S.C.
+1828(a)(4); relating to the prohibition on false advertising in connection with deposit insurance, the misuse of FDIC names, and misrepresentations of insured status);
     - **(B)** section 709 of title 18, United States Code (relating to false advertising or misuse of names to indicate a Federal agency);
     - **(C)** criminal penalties under title 18, United States Code, related to fraud; and
     - **(D)** other remedies available under the law.